Elv13/quickviews_presentation/README.md

 * Delegate recycling has been gutted for now until I have time to test it properly
 * Multiple delegate per model based on conditions
+* All viewport projections except the Cartesian one
+    * It needs to be a new adapter since custom views may need to define it

 ---